Toolbox

 Sources

 Volek JS, Phinney SD.
 The Art and Science of Low Carbohydrate Living.
 Beyond Obesity, 2011.
+Newman JC, Verdin E. β-Hydroxybutyrate: A Signaling Metabolite.
+Annual Review of Nutrition, 2017.
 American Diabetes Association.
-Hyperglycemic Crises in Diabetes.
-Diabetes Care, 2009.
-JBDS Guidelines for the Management of DKA, 2023.
+Standards of Medical Care in Diabetes.
+Diabetes Care.

 Educational tool only.
 Not for diagnostic purposes.
 Consult a healthcare provider for medical decisions.